The Strong

-It also houses the National Museum of Play.

 Independent and not-for-profit, The Strong houses hundreds of thousands of historical materials related to play.
 These enable a multifaceted array of research, exhibition, and other interpretive activities that serve a diverse audience of adults, families, children, students, teachers, scholars, collectors, and others around the globe.

 History

 The Strong was founded by Margaret Woodbury Strong in 1968 as the "Margaret Woodbury Strong Museum of Fascination."
 On her death the next year, the museum inherited her estate and collection of dolls, toys, and other everyday objects.
 It moved to a new building in downtown Rochester in 1982.
 Market research in the 1990s led it to pivot toward more family-oriented programming, and in 2002 it acquired the National Toy Hall of Fame, which it renamed the Strong National Museum of Play on 2006.
 The institution rebranded itself The Strong in 2010, housing The National Museum of Play and four additional Play Partners.

 The Strong collects and preserves artifacts, documents, and other materials that illuminate the meaning and importance of play.
 The hundreds of thousands of objects in The Strong’s collections comprise the world’s most comprehensive assemblage of toys, games, dolls, electronic games, and other items related to play, many of which are on display in approximately 100,000 square feet (26,200m2) of exhibition space.